Kareem Smith: Youth and college

 In his youth, Smith was a member of the United States U18, the Region I Olympic Development Program (ODP) team and helped lead his club team, the South Shore United Blazers, to a U-15 Region I title and three Massachusetts state championships at each of the U-16 through U-18 levels.
+He also played as a guest player on the Fuller Hamlets in the San Diego Surf tournament in the U-19 Super Group where they advanced to the quarterfinals.
 Smith played high school soccer for Beaver Country Day school and in NCAA for the South Florida Bulls where he started at centre-back with Neven Subotic and later with Yohance Marshall.

 Smith completed his college eligibility in 2006 after collecting Second Team All-BIG EAST accolades.
 Smith, who played and started in every match during his four-year USF career, helped anchor a defense which recorded a 0.80 GAA (ranking 25th in the nation).
 The Hyde Park, Mass., native earned BIG EAST Defensive Player of the Week honors (Sept.
 4) for a strong defensive outing versus a pair of ACC foes (N.C.
 State and Duke).
 Smith holds the USF record for consecutive starts (75) and is tied for the school mark in career matches (75).